Deadlock (Star Trek: Voyager): Production

 Writer Brannon Braga was initially inspired to create an episode with a strange narrative structure, and the team felt like they needed a more action heavy episode.
 A similar episode was proposed, unsuccessfully, for Star Trek: The Next Generation, and executive producer Jeri Taylor noted that difficulties that the writers encountered on that episode informed the structure of Deadlock.

 They decided to focus the story on the two Captain Janeways and their interactions, resulting in what actress Kate Mulgrew described as "the most arduous and possibly the most satisfying work I've ever done, technically".

-The episode initially ran short, leaving the crew to shoot for extra days and write in extra material.
+The episode initially ran short, leaving the crew to write extra material, shot over two extra days.

 Reception

 "Deadlock" had a rating of 9/10 on TV.com, the highest of season 2 of Voyager.
 It had Nielsen ratings of 5.8 points when it debuted in 1996 on UPN television.
 It was later voted the favourite episode of the second season during a fan poll.

 Similarly Star Trek Monthly ranked the episode with 4/5 stars, and Cinefantastique 3/4.

 In 2015, a Star Trek: Voyager binge-watching guide by W.I.R.E.D. suggested this episode should not be skipped.

 Den of Geek considers it one of the most brutal Voyager episodes and included it in their Voyager viewing guide in 2017.

 The Hollywood Reporter listed it in their top 15 episodes of Star Trek: Voyager.
 In 2015, SyFy rated it among the top ten of Voyager episodes.

 In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.

 In 2020, this episode was ranked the 8th best episode of Voyager by SyFy.

-In 2020, Gizmodo ranked this as one of the "must watch" episodes in season 2 of Voyager.
+In 2020, io9 ranked this as one of the "must watch" episodes in season 2 of Voyager.

-In 2020, The Digital Fix said that "Deadlock" was the best episode in season two, calling it a "big blockbuster event."